By Tim Lambert

 The second half of the name Wickham is derived from the old word ‘ham’, which meant village or estate.
 The first part of the name is probably derived from the Latin word vicus, which means district or vicinity.
 So it was the village or estate by the Roman remains.
 Wickham is, of course, a common place name in England.

-Mere is an old word for pond so Swanmore is named after a swan pond.
+Mere is an old word for a pond so Swanmore is named after a swan pond.
 The swans may have belonged to the Bishop of Winchester.
-In the Middle Ages, the upper class ate swans as well as peacocks, herons and cormorants.
+In the Middle Ages, the upper class ate swans as well as peacocks, herons, and cormorants.